JonHertzig/practice-leadership-handbook/making-mistakes.rst

 Mistakes of omission
 ====================

-The reality is that you are going to worry over mistakes you might make, may have made and actually did make, and all the while **the really significant mistakes will be the things you did not do**.
+The reality is that you are going to worry over mistakes you might make, may have made, and actually did make; and all the while **the really significant mistakes will be the things you did not do**.

 In most cases, you won't even have the signal of other people's objections.
 Quite possibly you will make the most serious errors of omission and never even realise that you did until much later.